Table of Contents

 Before Triggers: These are called before the DML process on the database is completed.
 They are commonly used to validate or change data before it is saved.

-After Triggers: These triggers are executed after the DML operation and data temporarily saved into database.
-They can be used when accessing system-set field values (such as a recordID or LastModifiedDate field) or modifying other documents based on the initial record’s actions.
+After Triggers: These triggers execute after the DML operation, and the data is temporarily stored in the database.
+They can be used when accessing system-set field values (such as a recordID or LastModifiedDate) or when modifying other documents based on the initial record’s actions.

 4. Can you explain the trigger execution order in Salesforce?